hpcjs/hpc.js-docs/docs/api/gpuinterface.md

 **Must be called before any other methods.**

 Prepares the `GPUInterface` and required resources on the GPU.
-[Documentation here](/).
+[Documentation here](initialize).

 ### `createKernel`

 Converts a given JavaScript/TypeScript function into GPU code.
-[Documentation here](/).
+[Documentation here](createkernel).

 ### `setUniforms`

 Accepts an object containing any combination of uniform variables, and writes them to the GPU.
-[Documentation here](/).
+[Documentation here](setuniforms).

 ### `readBuffer`

 Reads a GPU buffer into CPU memory.
-[Documentation here](/).
+[Documentation here](readbuffer).

+### `copyBuffer`

+Copies the contents of one GPU buffer into another.
+[Documentation here](copybuffer).